 It starts with one idea, one discussion.
 Who knows where your ideas may lead?

-The World's Challenge Challenge invites student teams of three to present their innovative solution to a major global issue during International Week 2018.
-The winner of UAlberta competition will then participate in the international competition at Western University with a chance at winning $30,000!
+The World's Challenge Challenge invites student teams to propose an innovative solution to a major global issue.
+The team with the best proposal will win $10,000 to make their solution a reality and will represent UAlberta at the international finals at Western University, with a chance of winning an additional $30,000.

 Who can participate?

 This competition is open to all University of Alberta students: undergraduate and graduate, from any faculty, full and part-time.
 We encourage your team to bring together individuals from diverse backgrounds or areas of study.
 Only teams of three students will be accepted.

 Each team must submit a statement of interest, briefly outlining the problem and their proposed solution.
 Teams will receive feedback on their statement of interest and have time to further refine their idea before submitting a more detailed proposal in early December.
 A maximum of 21 teams will be selected to present their proposals during a semifinals competition in February.
 From there, a maximum of 9 teams will move on to the final UAlberta competition in March.
 The winning UAlberta team will present their idea at the international finals in London, Ontario in June.

 - Research a global problem that you are passionate about.